oatlog/oatlog/doc/ideas/main.typ

 coverage testing.

+= Phi nodes and e-graphs

+phi nodes kinda break e-graphs, equality saturation paper managed to do it to some extent, but loop unrolling is hard.

+RSVDG is essentially making all basic blocks have input/output "ports".

+But it looks like each basic block is a separate function...

+Could we not just treat each BB as a function and use slotted e-graphs?

+= Aggressive filtering while iterating

+If we find that the current row is not canonical, we know that it will be re-inserted later, so it can be skipped.

 = TODO READ
 Papers are just under the first author i looked at.
 I stopped adding authors after a while since this is just too many papers.